BAMGames/europa-universalis-rules/doc/hre.md

 One decision could be to unite all of these lines in the same minor country (**Brunsvicum**) and to change the Vassalization of Hanovere by the annexation of the *Calenberg* and *Luneburg* provinces.

+Another decision is to leave as-is the Hanover minor.
+It starts with a capital in *Luneburg* and gains *Hanover* at the peace of Prague (free CB pour the owner if

 Two possible implementations of the minor Brunsvicum.
 The first one implies redistributing one protestant army somewhere (suggestion: Berg